kavyalamture/N-Queens-Solver/README.md

 # N-Queens-Solver

-This website shows the visualised solutions to the N-Queens problem.
+This website shows the visualised solutions of the N-Queens problem.